anitaposch/learn-bitcoin/manuscript/201-Arguments-against-Bitcoin.md

 There is of course no guarantee that this performance will continue forever.

 At the time of writing bitcoin was in a bull run, which started in the last quarter of 2020.
-Meaning the price appreciated for a period of weeks and months with little setbacks in between.
+This means that the price appreciated for a period of weeks and months with little setbacks in between.
 In May 2021 a significant drop occurred, which many interpreted as a healthy setback in an overheated market.
 The last bull run started in 2017 and ended at the beginning of 2018.
-Since then the price moved relatively sideways - as it is called in traders terms, meaning no particular large up or downwards movement in price.
+Since then the price has moved relatively sideways - as it is called in traders terms - meaning that no particular large up or downwards movement in price.

 ![Bitcoin price development](resources/_Bitcoin-price.png)[^28]

-The bitcoin price development is following the halving cycles.
+Bitcoin price development is following the halving cycles.
 Approximately every 4 years the amount of minted bitcoin is reduced by 50%.
 This means that the growth of available bitcoin on the market is shrinking.
 Even if the demand for bitcoin only remains at the same level, the price will increase.

 ### Digital Scarcity
 The total bitcoin supply is limited to 21 million, 18.7 million of which are already on the market.
 Every four years (exactly 210,000 blocks), the amount of bitcoin that is minted is reduced by half.
 Currently, the mining process generates 6.25 bitcoin every 10 minutes, which is 900 bitcoin per day and 328,500 per year.
-From 2024, there will be only 450 bitcoin minted per day, as only 3.125 bitcoin will be issued for each block generated.
+From 2024, there will only be 450 bitcoin minted per day, as only 3.125 bitcoin will be issued for each block generated.
 This means that the amount available every day decreases and supply becomes scarcer.
 If interest increases at the same time, the price rises exponentially.

 As of May 2021, around 36 million USD (number of daily minted bitcoin * price) must flow into the Bitcoin market every day to keep the current price of 40,000 USD stable.
 Whenever the price drops, fewer bitcoin were exchanged than were available on that day and vice versa.

 The dates of these halvings are annotated in the chart below.
 The price follows similar patterns before and after each halving.
 In this chart, the top of bitcoin is predicted to be in September 2021, after which the price is expected to fall again as you can see on the "Low" marked grid lines.
-Of course, this is just a prediction based on a few historic events and numbers, we cannot take this as a given occurrence in the future.
+Of course, this is just a prediction based on a few historic events and numbers.
+We cannot take this as a given occurrence in the future.

 ![Halving price cycles](resources/_Halving-Price-cycles-by-Pladizow.png) [^29]